 - Modified sine wave and true sine wave inverters compared

 - Modified sine wave inverters

 - Converting a modified sine wave inverter into a true sine wave inverter?

 - Grid connect inverters – true or modified sine wave?

 - Non-grid connect inverter tips

-The ratings that you should look at when buying an inverter (depending on the type) are:
+The ratings that you should look at when buying solar inverters (depending on the type) are:

 - Continuous Rating: This is the amount of power you could expect to use continuously without the inverter overheating and shutting down.

-- Half Hour Rating: This is handy as the continuous rating may be too low to run a high energy consumption power tool or appliance, however if the appliance was only to be used occasionally then the half hour rating may well suffice.
+- Half Hour Rating: This is handy as the continuous rating may be too low to run a high energy consumption power tool or appliance, however if the appliance was only for occasional use then the half hour rating may well suffice.